DevStudio2k25/Devriti/README.md

-# Sukoon - Mental Health Companion App
+# DEVRITI - Mental Health Companion App

-**"You're not alone — Sukoon is here for you"**
+**"Instant help, no login needed — DEVRITI is here for you"** 💙

-Sukoon is a comprehensive mental health support application built with Flutter, designed to provide users with accessible, compassionate, and immediate support for their emotional well-being.
+DEVRITI is an emergency-ready mental health support application built with Flutter.
+No signup, no login, no barriers - just immediate AI-powered support when you need it most.

-## Features
+## Key Features

-- 🤖 **AI Chat Companion** - Empathetic AI-powered conversations
+- 🤖 **AI Chat Companion** - Gemini 2.0 powered empathetic conversations (NO LOGIN!)
-- 😊 **Mood Tracking** - Track and analyze your emotional patterns
+- 😊 **Mood Tracking** - Track and analyze your emotional patterns locally
 - 🧘 **Self-Care Tools** - Relaxation sounds, breathing exercises, journaling, and meditation
-- 👨‍⚕️ **Professional Connect** - Connect with verified therapists and counselors
+- 👨‍⚕️ **Professional Connect** - Direct access to therapists and counselors
-- 🚨 **Emergency Help** - Quick access to helplines and emergency contacts
+- 🚨 **Emergency Help** - One-tap access to helplines and emergency contacts
 - 📊 **Progress Reports** - Visualize your mental health journey
+- 🔒 **100% Private** - All data stored locally on your device
 - 🌙 **Dark Mode** - Comfortable viewing in any lighting
 - 🌐 **Multi-language** - Support for English and Hindi
+- ⚡ **Instant Access** - No authentication barriers in emergencies

 ## Project Structure